RealtyOffer/realty-offer-frontend/src/pages/agents.md

   - heading: Agents Place Bids
     image: /img/agents-how-it-works-3.png
     content: >-
-      All agents who work in the area that the listing is created within are notified that a new listing is available to bid on.
-Agents have 24 hours to place a bid.
+      All agents who work in the area that the lead is created within are notified that a new lead is available to bid on.
+Agents have 24 hours to place their bid.
   - heading: Customer Selects a Winner
     image: /img/agents-how-it-works-4.png
     content: >-
-      The client is presented with the top 3 agents.
-Once an agent is selected, the clients information is shared with the winning agent.
+      The client is presented with the top 3 bids.
+Once a bid is selected, contact information is provided to the client and to the winning agent.
 sectionThreeHeading: How Much Does It Cost?
 sectionThreeContent: >-
-  asdf
+  Check out our pricing structure below.
+If you have any questions, you can reach us via the chat box, or by emailing us at info@realtyoffer.com.
 sectionThreeRowOne: Full access to bid on all listings within the RealtyOffer™ platform.
 sectionThreeRowTwo: If you are awarded a bid, you will have to a pay a one-time fee of $295.
 sectionThreeRowThree: Unlimited matches at no additional cost.
 Each city has a monthly subscription fee that ranges from $199 to $995.